Build an effective resume that supports your job goals. Here's how.

 Have you ever tried to fly a kite without a string to guide its direction or without a tail to give it proper weight and navigational assistance?
 Sounds pretty frustrating - unless you don't care where the kite goes.
 Sending out a resume without giving it direction or strategic design can be a similar exercise in futility.

-A resume is the marketing vehicle that, when crafted effectively, will facilitate your ability to secure an interview.
+A resume is a marketing vehicle that, when crafted effectively, will facilitate your ability to secure an interview.
 It will also help you prepare for that interview because it will highlight your key selling points and boost your confidence in your own abilities.

 Like many applicants, you may feel at a loss for words when you initially try to list your accomplishments at work.
 “I haven't contributed anything,” you say.
 “I just do my job.”
-However, once you take a step back and go through the process of brainstorming how you've actually added value to your department or company, I guarantee your feelings of self-worth will rise - and even soar.
+However, once you take a step back and go through the process of brainstorming how you've actually added value to your department or company, your feelings of self-worth will rise – and even soar.
 And that confidence will definitely get noticed by the hiring manager during your next interview.

-Define your resume's intended destination.
+Define your resume's intended destination

 While written resume objectives are no longer the standard, it is imperative that your job goals are clearly stated and supported throughout your resume for it to be effective.
 Below are questions to ask yourself before you start the resume-writing process.
 Your answers will help give your resume the direction and content it needs to land in the right place.